 - Your rate may increase with market rates.

 - Payment caps may lead to negative amortization, which is when payments aren’t covering interest on the loan.

 How long you plan to live in the home is important.
 For example, if you’re planning to live in your home for seven years, an adjustable rate mortgage may be more favorable.
 But if you’re planning to live in the home long-term, a fixed rate mortgage may be a better option.

 But either way, contact us today to get pre-qualified.
-A CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, licensed loan officer can help you to understand all your options and the expenses for which you will need to budget to purchase your next home.
+A CrossCountry Mortgage, Inc. licensed loan officer can help you to understand all your options and the expenses for which you will need to budget to purchase your next home.

 Get Pre-Qualified Now